 We develop empathy as we connect with our personal brokenness.
 Accepting grace requires us to admit that we are human, that we’ve failed or done wrong or made a mistake.
 It makes it easier to forgive others when we see how broken we are ourselves.
 Imagine the difference this could make in marriage if couples extended grace to themselves and to one another.
 Imagine the effect this forgiveness could have.

 Where do you need grace in your life today?
 Are you ready to ask for help?

 Are you crippled by shame and addiction in your life?
 Does the concept of grace or giving yourself a break feel completely foreign to you?
 Are you exhausted with trying to keep up with all the things you “should” be doing?
-At Restored Hope, we approach healing with grace in mind.
-We offer counseling sessions at our Novi and Ann Arbor offices to help you begin to extend more grace to yourself and experience a changed life as a result.
-Give us a call at 734.656.8191 or fill out the form here today to hear about how we can help.
+At Restored Hope, I approach healing with grace in mind.
+I offer counseling sessions at my Ann Arbor office to help you begin to extend more grace to yourself and experience a changed life as a result.
+Give me a call at 734.656.8191 or fill out the form here today to hear about how I can help.